flox/pkgdb/README.md

 - `pkgdb get path`  Lookup an (AttrSets|Packages).id attribute path

+#### pkgdb list

+List all known databases and their associated flake information.
+Accepts the options `--cachedir PATH` and `--json`.
+See `pkgdb list --help` for more info.

 ### Schema

 The data is represented in a tree format matching the `attrPath` structure.